 Something the vast majority of us could not live without, or at least would not like to think about living without, is wireless internet.
 From individuals that work from home to families of three or more in which every member has regular access to web-accessible devices.
 The first providers of commercial Internet services would emerge in both the United States and Australia in 1989 after the creation of the World Wide Web carried out by Tim Berners-Lee during research at the Swiss lab CERN.
 The creation of the Internet consisted of hypertext linked between web pages.

-As the 1990s continued on, the development of the Internet began to kick into hyperspeed.
-Communications between individuals located in distant regions became almost instantaneous with the use of fiber optic cables to transmit phone calls, emails, instant messages, videos, voice over Internet Protocol telephone calls, and video chats.
-It also made possible online forums, social media outlets, and ecommerce websites accessible through the Internet.
+As the 1990s continued on, the development of the Internet began to kick into hyper speed.
+Communications between individuals located in distant regions became almost instantaneous, using fiber optic cables to transmit phone calls, emails, instant messages, videos, voice-over-internet Protocol telephone calls, and video chats.
+It also made possible online forums, social media outlets, and e-commerce websites accessible through the Internet.

 Before the Internet was widely available to the public, it went through many phases for decades.
 The beginnings of the Internet can be traced back to the 1920s with electronic engineer Harry Nyquist and electronic researcher Ralph Hartley’s work on information theory.
-One of the major key developments of the Internet happened in the 1940s when telecommunications technology was evolving and the technicalities such as bandwidth and signal-to-noise ratios were being better understood.
+One of the major key internet developments happened in the 1940s when telecommunications technology was evolving, and the technicalities such as bandwidth and signal-to-noise ratios were being better understood.

-The emergence of computer science as a study happened in the 1950s and ARPANET was awarded development by the U.S. Department of Defense.
+The emergence of computer science as a study happened in the 1950s, and the U.S. Department of Defense awarded ARPANET development.
 This project would go on to produce the technical foundation behind the structure of the Internet.
-In the 1980s, supercomputer’s at universities across the nation were provided by the National Science Foundation (NSF.)
-We can thank the NSF for the development of interconnectivity through the NSFNET project.
+In the 1980s, supercomputers at universities across the nation were provided by the National Science Foundation (NSF.)
+We can thank the NSF for developing interconnectivity through the NSFNET project.